fabricethilaw/openfoodfacts-my-inventory-app/README.md

 1. Display food products available in store with their GITN barcode references & details
 2. User may scan barcode to add a new product and provide expiry date.
 3. Connect to https://world.openfoodfacts.org/data to get trusted product refrences
 4. Only save and update trusted references.
-Date is saved in a localstorage to survive app restart
+Data is saved in a localstorage to survive app restart

 ### Bugs and feature requests
 Have a bug or a feature request?
 Please search for existing and closed issues.
 If your problem or idea is not addressed yet, please open a new issue.